fabienAstia/dream-team-bs/README.md

 ```

 This will update two files in the dist/ folder :
- - `custom-bs.css` : CSS version of all customs and imports
+ - `dream-team-bs.css`  CSS version of all customs and imports
- - `custom-bs.min.css` : minified CSS version
+ - `dream-team-bs.min.css`  minified CSS version

 These files can be directly linked to HTML's <head> to apply the custom Bootstrap.
 Please, prefer to use the **minified version**.